palesl/ausPH/README.md

 #> #   ³​votes_2cp, ⁴​margin_2cp, ⁵​margin_percentage_2cp, ⁶​swing_2cp
 #> # ℹ Use `print(n = ...)` to see more rows, and `colnames()` to see all variable names
 ```

+[^1]: The get2CP function does not retrieve live data from the API,
+    since retrieval in real time is currently infeasible.
+In addition,
+    some missing elections were identified in the current PH data.
+    Therefore the function returns PH data *with* supplementary data
+    points, documented in the Note variable.

+[^2]: missing elections were filled in, with accompanying new unique
+    identifiers.